vanyle/vanyle.github.io/src/posts/using_web_components_effectively.md

 If we set `showA` to `true` and `showB` to `false`, should we keep the cursor focused on the input?

-Should the resoluting `input` element in the DOM be the same object, or should it we a new freshly created `input`?
+Should the resulting `input` element in the DOM be the same object, or should it we a new freshly created `input`?

 Well, just like in React, the `data-key` attribute can help.
-If two elements have the same key (and tagname!) between rerenders, VUI considers them to be the same and reuses the element.
+If two elements have the same key (and tag name!) between rerenders, VUI considers them to be the same and reuses the element.

 You might already know that having a `key` is a best practice when rendering lists in React as in that case, you have a lot of elements with the same tag name.
 You usually want to reorder these elements between rerenders instead of creating them all from scratch for performance and to preserve selections.